 |End view||Edge view||Bellows||Label|

 One one end, in an oval aperture in the fretwork can be read "CONCERTINA, GEORGE CASE, BOOSEY & CHING, HOLLES ST, LONDON".
-Somewhat mysteriously, no serial number appears anywhere on it.
+No serial number is visble.

 It is an English concertina, which means that it produces the same note when a key is pressed, regardless of whether the bellows are going in or out.
 The other main type of concertina is the Anglo, which gives different notes according to bellows direction, like a mouth organ does.

-It is in good condition, all notes play, and it is accurately in tune with itself and is in concert pitch.
-However someone has removed the internal wooden baffles which were previously behind the fretwork, and this has slightly warped the ends.
-I intend to insert new spacers to correct this.
+It was in good condition, and all notes play.
+It was in tune with itself and close to concert pitch (more later).
+However someone had removed the internal wooden baffles which were previously behind the fretwork, and as well as losing the visible serial number, this has slightly warped the ends.
+I later inserted new spacers to correct this.

-Unfortunately it came without its original box, but with a good modern box (probably from Barry Wallace).
+Unfortunately it came without its original box, but with a good modern box from Barry Wallace.

 The reeds in this instrument are brass, rather than the steel used in later instruments.
 This gives it a softer more mellow tone.
 Combined with the fact that as a baritone, its notes are an octave lower than the more common treble, it has a very pleasant tone.